micneli/winter-contest/README.md

 # winter-contest

-A simple symfony app to show results from a winter contest.
+A simple symfony app to show results of a winter contest.